FSOP on stdin

 0x0000000000125a00 : pop rax ; pop rdi ; call rax

-But sadly the remote instance had a small difference so this didn’t work.
+But sadly, the remote instance had a slight difference, so this didn’t work.